DataverseLabs/pyinterpolate/README.md

 - spatial interpolation and spatial prediction,
 - alone or with machine learning libraries,
-- for point and areal datasets.
+- for point and block datasets.

 Pyinterpolate allows you to perform: